gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/frequently-asked-questions-gij-cloud.md

 ## Administration

-Questions and solutions targeted for administrators.

-### Does Jira+GitHub integration support multiple Jira projects (many) to multiple git repositories (many)?
-If it does not, how about many-to-one or one-to-many?
+### Does the integration support many-to-many relationships between Jira projects and git repositories?

-Yes — it does support repositories supporting many projects.
-That said, the associations are made by the developers when they commit code to a specific issue key (which is part of a project).
-The permission that allows a user to see these commits in a Jira project is whether they have the "View Development Tools" permission for that project (that's a Jira setting).
+Yes.
+Repositories can support multiple projects.
+Developers create associations when they commit code with a specific issue key.
+Users with the "View Development Tools" permission for a project can see commits in that project.

 &nbsp;
 * * *